 An investor buys a newly issued 5%, $100 par preferred stock at par.

-Lowering the market price makes the 5% preferred stock investment more attractive to potential buyers.
-When the price of a fixed income investment falls, its yield (overall rate of return) rises.
+To make the 5% preferred stock competitive, its market price would need to fall.
+When the price of a fixed income investment falls, its yield rises.

 An investor buys 100 shares of a newly issued 5%, $100 par preferred stock at par.
 Interest rates rise to 7% and the investor attempts to sell the stock for $70 per share.
 What is the current yield for the investment?